Nike says FIFA indictment does not allege criminal conduct by company

 "There is no allegation in the charging documents that any Nike employee was aware of or knowingly participated in any bribery or kickback scheme," the company said.

-Nike, which is not a FIFA partner but is challenging Adidas' dominance in football by sponsoring many of the world's top players and teams, had earlier said it was cooperating with authorities.
+Nike, which is not a FIFA partner but is challenging Adidas' dominance in soccer by sponsoring many of the world's top players and teams, had earlier said it was cooperating with authorities.

 Sponsors such as Visa Inc expressed concern over the FIFA scandal after customers attacked them on social media, threatening to boycott the brands associated with the game.

-Visa told FIFA that it could end its sponsorship if football's governing body does not restore the reputation of the game.
+Visa told FIFA that it could end its sponsorship if soccer's governing body does not restore the reputation of the game.

 Nike stopped sponsoring American cyclist Lance Armstrong in 2012 after he was banned for doping.